|Three views of the modern part of the cemetery|

 (right) Another view of the memorial

 - A booklet called "Greenock Cemetery Walks" (created by East End Advisory, funded by Inverclyde Council) includes a map, and gives details of upwards of fifty of the memorials.
 Although space does not allow for it to give more than brief details for each memorial, the booklet proved invaluable to me in seeking out items of interest.
+The original version of the booklet described only Greenock Cemetery, but later versions also discussed the Inverkip Street and Duncan Street burial grounds.
 At the time of writing, this booklet was available online (PDF).

 - George Williamson's "Old Greenock: Embracing Sketches of its Ecclesiastical, Educational, and Literary History" (Second Series, 1888) gives a valuable account of all of the burial grounds mentioned in this article.
 It also includes, in one of its appendices, the text of Stewart Murray's report, in which the state of the Inverkip and Duncan Street Burial Ground is assessed, and in which the merits of several possible new sites are discussed, including the one on which Greenock Cemetery was later built.
 This book was the primary source for the present article, and I recommend it for further reading.